source-academy/js-slang/doc/README_EXTERNAL.md

 The following libraries can be loaded, in addition to the predeclared names for each Source language.

+On the right, you see all predeclared external library names, in alphabetical order.
+Click on a name to see how it is defined and used.
+In order to use these names, you need to load the respective library in the Source Academy interface.
 <ul>
 <li>
 <a href="../RUNES/index.html">RUNES</a>: programming with rune graphics